suhasrsharma/FluffyPancakes/README.md

     Well, we know that's a lot of work, so we have included the current stable version of the chromedriver in the [dependencies](https://github.com/suhasrsharma/FluffyPancakes/tree/master/dependencies) folder of the repo.

     **You're all set to go.** Although, if, by any chance, you face an issue, just add to PYTHONPATH, the directory structure to where you downloaded this repository.

+    If you are using **Linux**, change the path of the chromedriver in controller.py from '..\dependencies\windows\chromedriver.exe' to '..\dependencies\linux\chromedriver'

 # Development